cilium/cilium.io/src/posts/2025-12-31-tetragon-2025-review/index.md

 ### Persistent Enforcement

-First introduced in the Tetragon 1.12 release in late 2024, persistent enforcement remains one of the most impactful features that shipped lately.
-With this persistent enforcement, enforcement policies continue running even if the Tetragon agent goes down, closing a critical security gap during agent restarts or failures.
+First introduced in the Tetragon 1.12 release in late 2024, persistent enforcement remains one of the most impactful features.
+With persistent enforcement, policies continue running even if the Tetragon agent goes down, closing a critical security gap during agent restarts or failures.
 To enable persistent enforcement, configure Tetragon with `--keep-sensors-on-exit`.
-This ensures that when the tetragon process exits, enforcements policies stays active because they’re pinned in sysfs bpf tree under `/sys/fs/bpf/tetragon` directory.
+This ensures that when the Tetragon process exits, enforcements policies stays active because they’re pinned in sysfs bpf tree under the `/sys/fs/bpf/tetragon` directory.

 ### Flexible Enforcement Modes for Tracing Policies